dbt-labs/docs.getdbt.com/website/docs/guides/migration/versions/06-upgrading-to-v1.2.md

 ## For maintainers of adapter plugins

-see discussion [dbt-labs/dbt-core#5468](https://github.com/dbt-labs/dbt-core/discussions/5468) for detailed information
+See GitHub discussion [dbt-labs/dbt-core#5468](https://github.com/dbt-labs/dbt-core/discussions/5468) for detailed information

 ## New and changed documentation